LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * Add misc components and props to SampleTypeAppContext
   * move selectGridIdsFromTransactionId from LKSM app
   * add sort for app type listing grids by name asc
+  * domain-field-row styling fix to only apply the border-top: none within the domain-form

 ### version 2.246.2
 *Released*: 9 November 2022